inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 Maybe `IP -> Adv -> QCl` will do?
 Then look at [how to construct an Adv](http://www.grammaticalframework.org/lib/doc/synopsis/index.html#Adv), and you find `mkAdv : Prep -> NP -> Adv`.

 Now the only thing you need is a `Prep` that only forces out the accusative case but doesn't add a string.
-If there is not one already, maybe you could add such a instance for `mkPrep` to the `ParadigmsX` module.
-That's not a huge commitment like changing the entire `QuestionX`, and you get to enjoy the security that your code is safe for future internal changes in the RG for L.
+If there is not one already, maybe you could add such a instance for `mkPrep` to the `ParadigmsL` module.
+That's not a huge commitment like changing the entire `QuestionL`, and you get to enjoy the security that your code is safe for future internal changes in the RG for L.

 ## How to make the questionable less questionable

 Despite our best efforts, it's not always possible to find a creative solution that uses only the API .
 So here are two techniques I use all the time.
 Just a couple of disclaimers before we get started:

-* If you want to just make your own lexical item and you don't find a constructor in `ParadigmsX`, you can often find it in a module called `MakeStructuralX`, e.g. this one for [English](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/english/MakeStructuralEng.gf)).
+* If you want to just make your own lexical item and you don't find a constructor in `ParadigmsL`, you can often find it in a module called `MakeStructuralL`, e.g. this one for [English](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/english/MakeStructuralEng.gf)).
 The techniques I describe are meant for dealing with phrasal categories.
 * I expect you to know about record extension in GF.
 No need to go further than [this blog](https://inariksit.github.io/gf/2018/05/25/subtyping-gf.html), if you need to brush up on that.